The symmetric Square of the Theta Divisor in Genus 4: Variations of Hodge structures (conjecture )

 {\em The case $g=3$}.
-This case has been studied in~\cite{Re}, \cite{Kr1}.
 Here~$(X, \Theta)$ is the Jacobian of a smooth curve $C$ and~$Y^+\to Y$ is an \'etale double cover of smooth curves with $Y$ of genus~$7$.
-Now to any \'etale double cover of curves one may associate a ppav, its Prym variety \cite{MuPrym} \cite[ch.~12]{BL}.
+To any \'etale double cover of curves one may associate a ppav, its Prym variety \cite{MuPrym} \cite[ch.~12]{BL}.
 It turns out that for generic $(X, \Theta)$ the Prym variety~$P$ of the cover $Y\rightarrow Y^+$ is isomorphic to~$(X,\Theta)$.
 Every \'etale double cover with this Prym variety arises like this for some~$x$.
 Furthermore, the coverings for two points $x_1, x_2$ are isomorphic iff $x_1 = \pm x_2$.
 Hence the \'etale double covers with given Prym variety $(X,\Theta)$ are parametrized by an open dense subset $W$ of the Kummer variety $X/\langle \pm 1\rangle$.
 Points outside $W$ parametrize degenerate double covers.
+By construction of Prym varieties, the Jacobian $JY$ is isogenous to the product $P\times JY^+$, hence $ H^1(Y, \bbC) \cong H^1(X,\bbC)\oplus H^1(Y^+,\bbC). $ So it follows that~${\mathcal V}_-=0$, and ${\mathcal V}_+$ is a variation of Hodge structures of abelian type whose fibres $H^1(Y^+, \bbQ)=\bbQ^8$ have Hodge numbers $h^{1,0}=h^{0,1}=4$.
+This construction exhibits the Prym locus in $\calA_4$ birationally as the universal Kummer variety fibered over the moduli space $\calA_3$, studied in~\cite{Re}, \cite{Kr1}.